Today, we address a question from a hopeful adoptive mom who is concerned that she won't have support from her family

 Yesterday, my dad asked me why we want the birth family to remain in our lives.
 And my grandma has made it clear that she looks down on birth mothers; she doesn't think they should be able to choose their baby's parents.

 How can we get the support of our families during the adoption process?
 I'm worried about the impact that their negative views of open adoption will have on our future child!"

-It's not surprising that your family members are anxious about the idea of an open adoption.
+It's not surprising that your parents and family members are anxious about the idea of an open adoption.
 After all, your parents are from a different generation, when closed adoption and secrecy were the norm.
 In the past, birth mothers were typically viewed negatively for being pregnant out of wedlock and for giving away or "abandoning" their children.
 As for the children, it wasn't common for them to be told they were adopted, let alone for them to have birth parents involved in their lives.

 Thankfully, this doesn’t happen very often anymore, because of open adoption.
 Adoptees grow up with knowledge of their adoption from the start, and birth mother is able to receive updates on her child.